1amt0ny/Feedback_Control_for_Autonomous_Tractor_Navigation/README.md

 # Autonomous Tractor Parking Simulation
-This repository contains the code and simulation models developed as part of my research on autonomous parking for Amiga farming tractors.
+This repository contains the code and simulation models developed as part of my Bachelor of Science disertation on autonomous parking for Amiga farming tractors.
+It complements my senior thesis paper:

+> _Feedback Control for Autonomous Tractor Navigation_

 The project applies nonlinear control theory (using Lyapunov stability principles) and Proportional-Integral (PI) feedback controllers in both MATLAB and CoppeliaSim environments to achieve precise trajectory tracking and parking maneuvers for differential-drive vehicles.

 ## Project Summary
 This thesis has explored the integration and application of nonlinear control